golioth/docs/docs/cloud/2-output-streams/1-mongo/README.md

   managed service)
 - Create a MongoDB user that has a username and password
 - Create a timeseries collection in your MongoDB database
-- (Optional) Whitelist Golioth's IP address in your Atlas deployment
+- (Optional) Add Golioth's IP address to your Atlas IP Access List
 - Create an instance of the MongoDB Output Stream in your Golioth account

 ## Setup the MongoDB Output Stream